The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Voronoi's conjecture for parallelohedra with simply connected -surface

-When $t$ passes across $t_i$ then the supporting primitive path does not change or some subpath $[F^{d-1}_{i,1},\ldots,F^{d-1}_{i,2}]$ such that every facet of this path contains $F^{d-3}_i$ changes into subpath with the same startpoint and endpoint and again all facets of the new subpath will contain $F^{d-3}_i$.
-In that case the gain function $\mathfrak{g}(G(t))$ will not change due to lemma \ref{local}.
+If $t$ passes across $t_i$ then either the supporting primitive path does not change or some subpath $[F^{d-1}_{i,1},\ldots,F^{d-1}_{i,2}]$ with each facet containing $F^{d-3}_i$ changes into subpath with the same startpoint and endpoint and again all facets of this new subpath containing $F^{d-3}_i$.
+In this case the gain function $\mathfrak{g}(G(t))$ will not change due to lemma \ref{local}.